Ben-Ganon/Obsidian_Olympus_DnD/Mechanics/Combat Mechanics.md

 - Until the target succeeds Might or you decide to end the grapple, the target remains grappled
 ### Attacking with a Boon:
 - Some Boons have offensive capabilities.
+- *You must see the target of a boon if it is targeted ("pick a target in range")*
 - If a Boon says Instant cast time, you can use it as a bonus action at any point during your turn.
 - If a Boon says it takes 1 CT to cast, then you must use your action on that turn to cast it.
 The Boon takes effect immediately after you finish casting it.
 - If a boon is Instant, and you cast it at the beginning of your turn, then it starts applying this turn